Xuan-Zhang-arc/Archaeoriddle_PPM_HG_F_relationship/README.md

 **1) Selecting 5 more grids**

 To select 5 more grids, I built first-order point process models (Bevan, 2020) with the given environmental maps for farmer sites, hunter-gatherer sites and all sites and got predictive maps.
 One grid was selected for farmer sites, one for hunter-gatherer sites and three for all sites.
+The 5 extra grids are Square 25, Square 29, Square 48, Square 58 and Square 96.

 **2) Defining the time unit**